-As you transition back to life in the United States, you may want to continue interacting with the a citizen of the country of your choice people, do further study on a citizen of the country of your choice issues, work in a bilingual environment, or even study abroad again in the country of your choice or another country.
+As you transition back to life in the United States, you may want to continue interacting with the Dominican people, do further study on Dominican issues, work in a bilingual environment, or even study abroad again in the Dominican Republic or another country.
 One advantage of study abroad is that it can offer you a more global perspective and expand your mind.
-So, don't forget to consider other opportunities outside of the country of your choice as well.
+So, don't forget to consider other opportunities outside of the Dominican Republic as well.

 1. Post–Study Abroad Advisement